We read in 1 Corinthians 1:18 that the message of the cross is the power of God.

 Take up our own cross

-Three gospels record Jesus words calling true followers to take up their cross daily.
+Three gospels record Jesus words calling those who would follow Him to take up their cross daily.
 Matthew 16:24; Mark 8:34; Luke 9:23.

 The bread is a symbol of His body and the wine a symbol of His blood.